NaomiProject/naomi-docs/introduction.md

 ## Getting Started
 - To gain some overall understanding of Naomi's structure and operation a top down view can be found in the section [Architecture Overview](#architecture-overview)
-- Naomi has been developed in a Raspberry Pi based Debian environment, although in theory should run on many platforms that include Python, i.e Linux, Windows and Mac OSx but currently has not been officially tested on these yet.
+- Naomi has been developed in a Debian environment with some emphasis on the Raspberry Pi platform, although in theory should run on other environments that include Python, i.e Linux, Windows and Mac OSx but as yet remains untested on these.
 You can find specific installation instructions for tested platforms in the [Installation Guide](./installation/).
 - Many people find that the simplest way to experiment with Naomi is to get a [Raspberry Pi](https://raspberrypi.org) and install [Naobian](./installation/naobian.html) - the "hassle-free Naomi setup".
 While Naobian offers a streamlined and simplified way to get up and running quickly, it is a complete platform for developing always-on, voice-controlled applications.
-- Once installed you may proceed to the [Setup and Configuration](./installation/setup.html) section to get Naomi up and running and "talking up a storm"!.
+- Once installed you may proceed to the [Setup and Configuration](./setup.html) section to get Naomi running and "talking up a storm"!.

 Along the way, you may have some questions; the [Naomi Community](#The-Naomi-Community) is here to help.